Yes-Theory-Fam/yesbot-ts/CONTRIBUTING.md

 It also contains two single files:

 - prisma.ts - Simple setup of the TypeORM database connection
-- index.ts - Creates and exports the discord.js Client used in the entire application.
+- events.ts - Creates and exports the discord.js Client used in the entire application.
 This is the entry point for the bot.

 ### Requirements